 Best Time for Bird Watching

-Bird watching in uMkhuze is excellent the entire year, but November to April, when Eurasian and intra-African migrants are present, is considered the best time.
-General wildlife viewing is best during the drier months of June to September.
+Bird watching in uMkhuze is excellent throughout the year.
+However, November to April, when Eurasian and intra-African are present, are the very best months when it comes to bird variety.
+General wildlife viewing is best during the drier months, from May to September.